EU-OSHA/oira.statistics.deployment/README.md

     [metabase-fr]
     statistics-user-password = ********

+Then, as usual, run:

+    # bin/buildout

 # Usage

-As usual, run:

-    # bin/buildout
+## Getting started

-Then, to set up the metabase instances:
+To set up the metabase instances:

     # bin/init-metabase

+This calls `bin/init-metabase-instance` (see below) for all instances with the parameters specified in the corresponding buildout sections.

 After that you can log in to the metabase instances with the credentials you provided.

+## Making changes

-To make changes to the metabase content, use metabase-instance (not metabase_global or one of the country specific ones).
+To make changes to the metabase content, use metabase-instance (not metabase-global or one of the country specific ones).

-Check the database dump in the `dumps/` directory.
-Ideally you should use the same version of postgresql and pg_dump as specified at the top.
+Ideally you should have the same version of postgresql and pg_dump installed as specified at the top of the database dump file in the `dumps/` directory.

+To get a clean start, restore the database from the checked-in dump:

+    # bin/restore-metabase

+Then make your changes throught the metabase UI.
 To dump the database, run:

     # bin/dump-metabase

 Then inspect and, if satisfied, commit the changes to the database dump in the `dumps/` directory.

+To apply the changes to the global and country instances, again run

+    # bin/init-metabase

 ## init-metabase-instance